 Rachael began her musical career as a chorister in Lincoln Cathedral Choir and her performances as a Mezzo-Soprano have drawn generous admiration from critics at home in the UK and further afield.

 Also in demand as a recitalist, Rachael has worked with many ensembles and consorts.
-Oratorio highlights include Handel’s Foundling Hospital Anthem with Laurence Cummings and the Little Baroque Company (London Handel Festival), Messiah with The Elia Ensemble and Lincoln Cathedral, Israel in Egypt with Rochester Choral Society and the North Herts Guild of Singers, Mozart’s Requiem in Chester Cathedral and St Paul's, Covent Garden, Mozart’s Mass in C Minor in Lincoln Cathedral and with the North Herts Guild of Singers, Mendelssohn’s Elijah with The Bach Choir in Cadogan Hall and Pergolesi’sStabat Mater with the Fitzwilliam Quartet at the Ryedale Festival, Castle Howard.
-In 2016, she performed with accompanist, Ian Tindale, as part of the inaugural Bristol Song Recital Series.
+Highlights include the world premiere of a newly, re-orchestrated version of Havergal Brian’s The Vision of Cleopatra in association with The Havergal Brian Society and the University of Bristol, Handel’s Foundling Hospital Anthem with Laurence Cummings and the Little Baroque Company (London Handel Festival), Mozart’s Requiem in Chester Cathedral and St Paul's, Covent Garden and Pergolesi’sStabat Mater with the Fitzwilliam Quartet at the Ryedale Festival, Castle Howard.

 Rachael’s passion for song has led to her offering many recital programmes, featuring Schumann’s Frauenliebe und Leben, Britten’s A Charm of Lullabies, Judith Weir’s A Voice of Desire, Rossini's La Regata Veneziana and selections by Brahms, Wolf, Duparc, Poulenc, Quilter and many more.